jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Usage
-Extend a repository to use the abtract repository as follows and include any traits you wish.
+Extend your repository to use the abtract repository and include the "model()" method returning
+a namespaced string to your associated model.

 ```
     use WebConfection\LaravelRepositories\Repository;